NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_RDM-Plan/01-dmp.md

 DMPs are required in [DFG funding proposals since 2022](https://www.dfg.de/en/research_funding/announcements_proposals/2022/info_wissenschaft_22_25/index.html) and in [EU Funding Programmes 2021-2027](https://ec.europa.eu/info/funding-tenders/opportunities/docs/2021-2027/common/guidance/aga_en.pdf).
 For funders, DMPs serve as a reporting tool to hold grantees accountable for conducting good and open science, with regular updates or in case of changes.
 For researchers and other stakeholders, DMPs are meant to be a living document that accompanies them from proposal writing or project start to the sharing of their data and results.

 # Content of DMPs
-DMPs usually contain the following information:
+DMPs typically include the following information:
 * Administrative project-specific information (including a description of the research project)
 * Roles, responsibilities and obligations
 * Budget, costs and resources
-* Description of the data to be collected and shared (including types, organisation, quality and usage)
+* Description of the data to be collected and shared (including types, organisation, quality and use)
 * Data documentation and standards
-* Data access and publishing (including referenceability and data citation)
+* Data access and publishing (including referencing and data citation)
-* Data security
-* Data storage during and after the project
-* Data backup and digital preservation
+* Data security, storage (during and after the project), backup and digital preservation
 * Further points: ethical and legal aspects (e.g. anonymisation), data deletion

-**Digital Preservation in DMPs:** DMPs usually ask for “long-term archiving” or “long-term preservation”, “data preservation”, “long-term data accessibility” or sometimes “data sharing”  of research data.
+**Digital preservation in DMPs:** DMPs usually ask for “long-term archiving” or “long-term preservation”, “data preservation”, “long-term data accessibility” or sometimes “data sharing”  of research data.
 The exact terminology varies according to different funders and their DMP templates and research data policies.
 For long-term archiving, preservation and accessibility/sharing, the publication of research data in a Trusted Digital Repository (TDR) is recommended {% cite OpenAIRE_2024 england_2023_10125224 %}.
-TDRs typically fall into two categories:
+TDRs typically fall into one of two categories:
 1. a repository that has a CoreTrustSeal, nestor seal (DIN 31644) or ISO 16363 certification
 2. a repository that is widely used and supported by the international research community